It can be incredibly challenging, watching someone you care about struggling with an eating disorder.

 Eating disorders are complex mental illnesses that affect everyone around them.
-It’s vitaly important that everyone remembers that no one chooses to have an eating disorder.
+It’s vitally important that everyone remembers that no one chooses to have an eating disorder.
 Your loved one is not choosing to be ill.

 It can be helpful to have professional support to help you through this.